 Key challenges for business

 UK services businesses exporting to the EU need to consider a range of changes, from the rights to establish in the EU, professional qualifications, to the free flow of data and to the movement of people.
-Some sectors, which are subject to sector-specific rules will also immediately lose the ability to access to the EU market for some of their services from the UK.
+Some sectors, which are subject to sector-specific rules, will also see changes to how they access the EU market for some of their services from the UK.

 For businesses that import services from the EU, there should not be significant immediate changes – except in the case of some financial services.
-Find out more information for the financial services sector can be found.
+Find out more information for the financial services sector on our transition hub page.

 How will UK businesses setting up a presence in the EU be affected?

-How will the end of the transition period impact individuals with professional qualifications?
+How will the UK-EU TCA impact individuals with professional qualifications?

-Regulated sectors of services industries currently rely on mutual recognition of professional qualifications (MRPQ).
-These qualifications will need to be officially recognised for an individual to work in a profession that is regulated in the EEA or Switzerland.
-It will need to be recognised by the appropriate regulator for the profession in each country where services will be carried out, including providing temporary or occasional services.
+You’ll need to have your UK professional qualification officially recognised if you want to work in a profession that is regulated in the EU, Switzerland, Norway, Iceland and Liechtenstein.
+It will need to be recognised by the appropriate regulator for your profession in each country where you intend to work.
+You’ll need to do this even if you’re providing temporary or occasional professional services.